Contents

 Discover the grand Palazzo Pitti of Florence

-Palazzo Pitti (Pitti Palace), was built in 1549 as banker Luca Pitti's residence.
+Palazzo Pitti (Pitti Palace) was built in 1549 as the residence of banker Luca Pitti.
 Later acquired by the Medici family, the Renaissance gem became the primary residence of the ruling families of the Grand Duchy of Tuscany.
-Situated on the south sid...
+Situated on the south...

 Also Known As